 CBT stands for cognitive behavioral therapy and is a type of psychotherapy (psychotherapy is also commonly referred to as “talk therapy” and is widely regarded as one of the most effective and widely used treatment methods for addiction treatment).
 No matter how “alternative” or atypical a drug rehab’s programs options might be, CBT is almost guaranteed to be a part of the rehabilitation process.
 DBT, which stands for dialectical behavioral therapy, is actually a specialized form of cognitive therapy and therefore is also a type of psychotherapy.

 Both CBT and DBT have the ultimate goal of helping individuals have greater control over their interactions with the environment around them.
 They are however based on different philosophies, which can make one form of treatment better suited for certain individuals.

 What Is CBT?

-Cognitive behavioral therapy is a popular type of therapy based on the Socratic Method and the belief that it is our thoughts (or more specifically, how we frame situations) that ultimately determines how we act and how we feel.
+Cognitive-behavioral therapy is a popular type of therapy based on the Socratic Method and the belief that it is our thoughts (or more specifically, how we frame situations) that ultimately determine how we act and how we feel.
 As such, CBT focuses on identifying negative patterns in thinking and behavior to then change them.
 It relies on the use of logic and reason to gain control over one’s way of thinking, rather than emotion.